-These old fashioned gooseberry pie recipes are fun to try.
-Gooseberry lovers find these tart, sweet-tasting berries are simply wonderful in pies, tarts, and jellies.
-You'll find recipes for all below.
+These old fashioned gooseberry pie recipes are so much fun to try.
+Gooseberry lovers find these tart yet sweet-tasting berries are simply wonderful in pies, tarts, and jellies.
+You'll find the recipes for everything below.

 Twentieth Century Cookbook (1921)

 To recipe for Gooseberry Patties (above), add two tablespoons of dried and sifted crumbs.